-Discover the many different types of fostering that are available.
+Discover the many different types of fostering available.
 We can help you decide which suits you best.

-People foster for different reasons, but they all want to make a difference to the lives of the children they foster.
-Whether you want to use your existing skills in a different way, improve your work-life balance or start a new career, we can help you.
+All foster carers want to make a difference to the lives of the children they foster.
+We can help you to use your existing skills in new ways, improve your work-life balance, or start a new career.
 All carers' home situations are different.
-It is important that the type of fostering you do fits with your individual family circumstances.
+It's important that the type of fostering you do fits with your own circumstances.

 Short-term (temporary) fostering

-Our short-term foster carers look after children for periods ranging from a few days or months up to two years.
-Children in short-term placements may return to their birth families or they may move to a permanent placement either through long-term fostering or adoption.
+Short-term foster carers look after children for periods anything from a few hours, days or months up to two years.
+After short-term care these children might return to their birth family or extended family.
+They may move to a permanent placement, either through long-term fostering or adoption.

 Long term (permanent) fostering

-Our long-term foster carers provide children and young people with a family to support them into adulthood.
+Long-term foster carers support children and young people all the way to adulthood and sometimes beyond.
 As a local authority we always strive for children and young people to be cared for by their own families but there are times where this is not possible.
-Long term fostering usually allows a child to keep in contact with their birth family but to be cared for by foster carers.
+Long-term fostering usually allows children to keep in contact with their birth family.

 Short break (respite) fostering